4GeeksAcademy/machine-learning-final-project/README.md

 **5. Model and results**

 Pick one or more algorithms to train, evaluate and hypertune.
-Choose the one you will be working with and save it fro the deployment step.
+Choose the one you will be working with and save it for the deployment step.

 **6. Deployment**